dkirkby/E4S/projects/Motion.md

 Notice the diagram of the IMU's right-handed XYZ coordinate system printed on its silkscreen, which defines its local axes.

+These sensor readings are fairly noisy so, next implement a loop to average 16 values and observe the improvement.
+However, even with averaging the magnetic field measurements will still be noisy since the signal (the earth's magnetic field) is relatively weak.

+Try moving the speaker from your kit close to the IMU and observe the effect of the small permanent magnet it contains on your measurements.
+If the B field direction is far from where you think north should be, check for any nearby magnets (or large pieces of steel which will distort the magnetic field nearby).

+In case your sensor values stop updating, there may be a problem with the locking of the I2C bus in the CircuitPython libraries, but power cycling (by disconnecting and reconnecting USB) should fix it.

 ## Calculate Angles

 The visual feedback for this project is based on two angles that you can calculate from the acceleration and B field vectors: